-Olympia's future transportation system will focus on moving people, not just vehicles.
+Olympia's future transportation system will focus on moving people, not just carsvehicles.
 It will feel safe and inviting to people of all abilities, whether they are walking, using a walking aid to roll, riding a bicycle, taking transit, or driving.
-This will create vibrant urban areas, reduce our environmental impact, cost less and use fewer resources.
+This will create vibrant urban areas, reduce our environmental impact, and cost less and use fewer resources. conserve our financial and energy resources.